 e) that file exchange can be adapted easily to the available channel bandwidth so that user can trade-off transfer-bandwidth versus transfer-time;

-f) that metadata, audio, video, data essence and ancillary data can be transferred in a common file;
+f) that audio, video, data and metadata can be stored and transferred in a common file;

-g) that metadata, audio, video, data essence and ancillary data can be stored and transferred as independent files with provision for later synchronization;
+g) that audio, video, data and metadata can also be stored and transferred as independent files with provision for later synchronization;

-h) that the technology of file formats and file exchange offers significant advantages in terms of operating flexibility, production flow, station automation, economy;
+h) that the technology of file formats and file exchange offers significant advantages ina workflow in professional broadcast environments;

-j) that the interoperability within and between content management systems is an essential user requirement and demands interoperable file formats and transport mechanisms for the exchange of Content and Assets;
+i) that the interoperability within and between content management systems is an essential user requirement for the exchange of content and assets;

-k) that the application of metadata exchange (i.e. in TV production) requires support of existing specifications on metadata;
+j) that the application of metadata exchange in TV and sound production requires support of existing specifications on metadata;

-l) that compatibility with both binary and XML metadata transport protocols needs to be considered;
+k) that compatibility with both binary and XML metadata transport protocols needs to be considered;

-m) that the adoption of a small number of interoperable file formats for signal exchange would greatly simplify the design and operation of equipment and remote studios;
+l) that the adoption of a small number of interoperable file formats for the exchange of broadcast content would greatly simplify the design and operation of equipment and facilities;

-n) that interoperability and conformance testing are simplified when a single coding construct is specified for each compression standard;
+m) that interoperability and conformance testing can be simplified when a single coding method is specified;

-o) that many world broadcasters have already deployed systems based on file formats;
+n) that many broadcasters have already deployed systems based on file formats;

-p) that Recommendation ITU-R BT.1775 “File format with editing capability, for the exchange of metadata, audio, video, data essence and ancillary data for use in broadcasting” defines the editable file format and the generic container;

-q) that many applications from multiple manufacturers rely on file exchange which are in an interoperable format;
+o) that many applications provided by multiple vendors rely on interoperable file formats;

-r) that some file formats may not meet all future user requirements and for that reason new development may be required to meet specific users needs,
+p) that it is desirable that file formats meet future user requirements,

+recognizing

+a) that Recommendation ITU-R BT.1775 defines the editable file format and the generic container for the exchange of metadata, audio, video and data;

+b) that Recommendations ITU-R BS.1352 and ITU-R BS.2088 specify file formats for the exchange of audio programme materials with metadata,

 decides that the following Questions should be studied

-1 What are the user requirements and potential category of requirements for carrying programme and programme genres for the exchange of audio, video, data and metadata encapsulated in a file format in the professional television and LSDI environments?
+1 What are the user requirements and potential category of requirements for carrying programme and programme genres for the exchange of audio, video, data and metadata encapsulated in a file format in the professional television and sound broadcasting environments?

 2 What structure of file formats will best serve the future needs of users, while desirably maintaining interoperability with existing deployments?